 Mrs. Carolyn Bailey

 The Human Resources Office is responsible for the recruitment and selection of personnel for the law enforcement, detention, and civilian components of the Sheriff's Office.
 The office also maintains the personnel records of all employees.
 It handles insurance related questions and discrepancies.
-The following is a list of requirements for employment as a Deputy Sheriff or Detention Officer:
+The following is a list of requirements for employment as a Deputy Sheriff or Detention Deputy:

 Upon offer of employment, must successfully complete the South Carolina Criminal Justice Academy Training Program and a one year probationary period.

 The Charleston County Sheriff's Office is an EQUAL OPPORTUNITY EMPLOYER.

 The Finance Office is responsible for the preparation and management of the Sheriff's Office $54.9 million dollar annual general fund budget and its $2.1 million dollar Special Revenue and Grant funded budgets.
 These budgets are divided into two divisions: Law Enforcement and Detention Center.
 The annual budgets include Personnel (salary, overtime, holiday, fringe benefits, etc.); Operational (daily office and operational supplies and equipment) and, Capital Expenditures.

 Information Technology Services is responsible for providing all technical support for the Sheriff's Office.
 In a constantly evolving field, the ITS department is tasked with learning and implementing new and cutting edge enterprise and law enforcement technologies.
 This also includes in house development and enhancements of legacy systems as well as acquired third party systems.